jsc-jupyter/jupyterlab-data-mount/docs/users/templates/b2drop.md

 2. Scroll down, enter "JupyterLab DataMount" as "App name" and click on "Create new app password"
 3. Save "Login" ( aka **user** ) and "Password"

+> Clicking on "Create new app password" does not do anything?
+Try using a different browser.

 <div style="text-align: center;">
   <img src="https://jsc-jupyter.github.io/jupyterlab-data-mount/images/b2drop_apppassword.png" alt="B2Drop AppPassword" style="width: 30%;">
 </div>